It’s one thing to have a great idea. It’s another to have the skills to realize it.

 When we think of STEM disciplines, we often think about big, singular discoveries that alter the course of our future.
 For example, in our recent State of Science Index Survey, almost half of Canadians said they believe those with a STEM education will deliver flying cars in our lifetime.

 Inspiring though this is, these big goals can feel a bit beyond the reach of the average person.
-So we shouldn’t be surprised that almost half of today’s students can’t envision how science will play a role in their careers.
+So we +shouldn’t be surprised that almost half of today’s students can’t envision how science will play a role in their careers.

-As a scientist, this pains me.
 From the smallest objects to the biggest objectives, STEM disciplines are constantly at work improving our homes, businesses, and lives.
 And they will be the key to securing a brighter, more sustainable future.

 Think about our Canadian manufacturing industry.
 The increasing role of technology and automation is completely changing how we go to market.
 For us to stay competitive, we need a steady influx of STEM-skilled workers for years to come.

-That’s why I feel so passionately about the FIRST Robotics Competition.
+That’s why we feel so passionately about the FIRST Robotics Competition.
 This organization not only inspires students to pursue STEM education, but it actually equips them with the skills they need to pursue STEM careers.

 First Robotics Competition: putting the impact of STEM education within reach.